60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Discussion

-\citet{Lam2020} found that black holes could be identified by placing microlensing events in the $t_E$-$\pi_E$ space and looking for the events with the largest $t_E$ and the shortest $\pi_E$.
+\citet{Lam2020} found that black holes could be identified by placing microlensing events in the $t_E$-$\pi_E$ space and looking for the events with the longest $t_E$ and the smallest $\pi_E$.
 In Figure \ref{fig:level5_cands_tE_piE} we place our events in this space, alongside all observable events from within our \texttt{PopSyCLE} simulations.
-The simulated events are separated between those that have stellar lenses and those with a black hole lens.
+The simulated events are separated between those with a stellar lens and those with a black hole lens.
 Level 6 events appear within parameter space most often occupied by events with stellar lenses.
 This can be caused by several factors.
 It is possible that all of our events are caused by stellar lenses.
 The relatively short timescale of DR5 combined with our strict requirements for data outside $2t_E$ of our event also places a limit on the longest events we are able to detect.
-And finally, small values of $\pi_E$ are difficult to constraint with the quality of photometry that ZTF produces.
+And finally, small values of $\pi_E$ are difficult to constrain with the quality of photometry that ZTF produces.
 The result is that we are unable to confidently claim that any of our microlensing events are black hole candidates.

 \citet{Medford2020b} produced an estimate for the number of events detectable as a function of the faintest observable magnitude of ZTF imagery.
 They predicted that ZTF would discover $\sim$500 events in the outer Galaxy for a r-band limiting magnitude of 20.6, and $\sim$135 events in the same region for a r-band limiting magnitude of 19.
-In Figure \ref{fig:level6_magniutdes} we compare the cumulative distribution function of our luminosity function to these results.
-Our all-sky level 6 catalog closely follows the yields predicted by \citet{Medford2020b} up until $19^\text{th}$ magnitude.
-The sub-sample of level 6 events that fall within the \citet{Medford2020b} estimate footprint ($10^\circ \geq l \geq 100^\circ$, $-10^\circ \geq b \geq 10^\circ$) has a similar shape to the predictions.
-However we detect only 51 microlensing events within the \citet{Medford2020b} estimate footprint, 35 of which have $m_\text{base,r} \leq 19$.
+In Figure \ref{fig:level6_magniutdes} we compare the cumulative distribution function of our luminosity function to these results. \citet{Medford2020b} has overpredicted the number of microlensing events discovered by the \texttt{PUZLE} pipeline.
+The sub-sample of level 6 events that fall within the \citet{Medford2020b} estimate footprint ($10^\circ \leq l \leq 100^\circ$, $-10^\circ \leq b \leq 10^\circ$) has a similar shape to the predictions.
+However, we detect only 35 microlensing events within the \citet{Medford2020b} estimate footprint, 19 of which have $m_\text{base,r} \leq 19$.